-“What I think should be done is that we as learners should be educated about bullying and the implications it will have on those who we are bullying so we can try our best to treat others better.”
+“We as learners should be educated about bullying and the implications it will have on those who we are bullying so we can try our best to treat others better.”

-“Bullying starts with young people, our mentality should change.
+“Bullying starts with young people.
+Our mentality should change.
 We should find better and polite ways to treat others.
-As young people we have the power to influence, we can easily influence each other into indulging an impulsive behaviour, but we should rather indulge each other into spreading courtesy.”
+As young people, we have the power to influence, we can easily influence each other into indulging an impulsive behaviour, but we should rather indulge each other into spreading courtesy.”

 “Protect your friends or peers by standing up for them against the bullying.
-Try and talk to the bully, maybe he has anger issues or has trouble at home or somewhere.”
+Try and talk to the bully.
+Maybe he has anger issues or has trouble at home or somewhere.”

 “I personally think that I am able to be their voice.
-To address those who are being bullied and the bully themselves… It is all about speaking out when you can and not hold it in, otherwise it can eat you up alive.
-Yeah!”
+To address those who are being bullied and the bully themselves… It is all about speaking out when you can and not hold it in.
+Otherwise, it can eat you up alive.
+Yeah!

-The Sozo Foundation Psycho-Social Team!
+The Sozo Foundation Psycho-Social Team